mvnulman/pokedex/readme.md

 ## Description

-Development of a Pokedex application, that fetches data of PokéAPI.
+Development of a Pokedex application, that fetches data of PokéApi.

+PokeApi is an educational service providing open and free data around Nintendo's famous handheld game.

 ### Technologies